Sushant-Manprax/R-D/meetingsdk-react-sample/meetingsdk-react/README.md

-# Zoom Meeting SDK React Sample
+# Zoom Meeting SDK React sample

-**Note:** Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/legal/zoom-api-license-and-tou/).
+Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/legal/zoom-api-license-and-tou/).

 ---

-**Note:** This sample app has been updated to use [Meeting SDK app type](https://developers.zoom.us/docs/meeting-sdk/create/) credentials instead of [JWT app type](https://developers.zoom.us/docs/platform/build/jwt-app/) credentials.
+**NOTE:** This sample app has been updated to use [Meeting SDK app type](https://developers.zoom.us/docs/meeting-sdk/create/) credentials instead of [JWT app type](https://developers.zoom.us/docs/platform/build/jwt-app/) type credentials.

 ---